 The services featured here are specifically for students with physical, medical, temporary, or psychological disabilities, and provide an example of possible accommodations.
-Students who have a learning disability or ADHD and require certain needs should contact Special Services in the Connors Family Learning Center.
+Students who are solely diagnosed with a learning disability or ADHD and require acccommodations should contact Special Services in the Connors Family Learning Center.

 Canvas and Jaws Compatibility